History of Marino: The end of the 19th century (1870 - 1900)

 Although for years there had been talk of a project for a Roman Castles railway line, in 1880 the municipality of Marino decided to force its hand and build a direct rail link between the old town and the then hamlet of Ciampino, which was already connected to Rome, Frascati and Velletri thanks to the Rome-Frascati railway (inaugurated in 1856) and the Rome-Velletri railway (inaugurated in 1863).
 The line, inaugurated in 1881, was actually a steam tramway rather than a railway proper, connecting the present Roma Tiburtina station with the Borgo Garibaldi district, following a fairly inadequate route that faced a problematic gradient.
 Consequently, new work began immediately to build the present Rome-Albano railway, a direct link that in addition to Marino would also reach Albano Laziale and, in the now abandoned section, Cecchina and Nettuno: work on this section, the most scenic in the Roman Castles, lasted from 1884 to 1889.
 The new Marino Laziale railway station was built in what is now the Cave di Peperino district, separated from the built-up area by a steep drop bridged by the long "station steps" but at the time close to the important peperino quarries.
 During construction work on the Rome-Albano railway in 1880 in the locality of Marcandreola, now on the border with the municipality of Ciampino, ruins of a suburban villa from the Roman period were identified and excavated by archaeologist Luigi Boccanera in 1884.
 Thus emerged a large quadrangular factory of the vastness of 103.40x70.50 meters, clearly belonging to a suburban villa of the Republican age that belonged to Quintus Voconius Pollonius, whose name appears in some aquarian fistulae found in the excavations.
 Numerous artistic materials found at the villa were later taken to Rome: among all, the Apollo Pythios preserved in the courtyard of Palazzo Valentini, seat of the province of Rome, is noteworthy.
-Other parts of the villa were found during 2007 during the excavation of the underpass of the same Rome-Albano railway.